bastianxx04/GeneSearch/README.md

 `cargo run`

 To build an optimized executable use:
-`cargo build --release` with `--quiet` an optional flag to supress compiler output.
+`cargo build --release` with `--quiet` an optional flag to suppress compiler output.

 ### Console arguments